Welcome to Eastern New Mexico University!

 Phone – (617) 612-2030 E-Mail firstname.lastname@example.org

-- Interview with CASPer.
-CASPer is an online interview service that can be accessed via https://takecasper.com/.
-Applicants should interview with CASPer 30 days prior to ENMU application deadlines.
+Casper is an online interview service that can be accessed via TakeAltus.
+Applicants should interview with Casper 30 days prior to ENMU application deadlines.
 Please make sure to register for your interview at least 3 days before your preferred test date and time to account for identity verification and payment processing timelines.
 Last minute bookings are not recommended.
-CASPer results are only valid for a single application cycle, and only for the test type for which you have taken the test.
-You will need to take a separate CASPer test for future application cycles or different program types.
+Casper results are only valid for a single application cycle, and only for the test type for which you have taken the test.
+You will need to take a separate Casper test for future application cycles or different program types.

 Our program does not require or accept letters of reference or recommendation.
 Also, we do not require you to be a member of NSSLHA or NMSHA to be accepted.